xliu59/Image-Semantic-Segmentation/README.md

 3. To train FCN8:  <br />
 a.
 Training using 16.pkl:                  ./FCN8.pkl --load 16.pkl --save 8.pkl --enable_testing<br />
 b.
 Training only with pretrained vgg:      ./FCN.py --save 8.pkl --enable_testing<br />

+# NOTE:
+1. FCN32_old.py is the previous version we trained last time.<br />
+2. Changes:<br />
+a. rewrite the network, the previous one cannot be extended to FCN16 or FCN8<br />
+b. add normalization after totensor()<br />
+c. change the image size to 224 as this is the size works best for vgg?
+NOT SURE!!!<br />
+d. loss are save as txt files automatially, such as 32_trainingloss.txt 16_trainingloss_16.txt.